 Salmon, burbot, pike, and grayling are all game in the free-flowing rivers, pristine streams and epic lakes of Finnish Lapland.
 Here are 8 tips from local experts, Fishing Lapland.

-At the end of May, the frozen rivers and lakes of Lapland break up, sending huge chunks of ice downstream.
+At the end of May, the frozen rivers and lakes of the North break up, sending huge chunks of ice downstream.
 This heralds the coming summer, and with it, the best fishing season in the world.
 Whether your tastes lean toward exquisite salmon or toothy pike, Lapland has a big fish with your name on it!

 1. Fish all night long